ndd21/PHYS281/docs/glossary.md

 In Python there are a set of [reserved words](https://www.w3schools.com/python/python_ref_keywords.asp) that cannot be used for variable, function or class names as they already have a defined usage.
+These are keywords.

 ## Keyword argument